What is a Patient Information Leaflet and why is it useful?

 If you are pregnant, think you may be pregnant or are planning to have a baby, ask your doctor for advice before taking this medicine.
 Kengrexal is not recommended for use during pregnancy.

 The effect of Kengrexal wears off quickly and it is unlikely to affect your ability to drive or to use machines.

 Kengrexal contains sodium and sorbitol

-This medicine contains less than 23 mg of sodium per vial, which means that it is essentially “sodium free”.
+This medicine contains less than 1 mmol sodium (23 mg) per vial, that is to say essentially ‘sodium-free’.

 3. HOW TO USE KENGREXAL

 Your treatment with Kengrexal will be supervised by a doctor experienced in caring for patients with heart disease.
 The doctor will decide how much Kengrexal you receive, and will prepare the medicine.